llwatkin/final-project/js/lore/README.md

 - `resource`: randomly selected
 - `culture`: randomly selected
 > NOTE: *the values here refer to cultural touchstones, without further specification*
+- `economy_strength`: tallies the values of each of the country's resources, where the values are determined by the order of world's `resource ranking` array

 All of the above stats are generated, leaving `allies` and `enemies` empty until every continent has been generated.
 Once all have been generated, we then populate their `allies` and `enemies` randomly.
 - `allies`: randomly chooses other continents that aren't already enemies.